All You Need to Know About Clinical Depression

 Clinical Depression is a mood disorder characterized by the continuous loss of interest and extreme sadness.
 In some instances, people confuse depression with mood fluctuations which is an everyday occurrence.
 Various events may lead one to depression, including loss of a source of income and bereavement.
 However, physicians may only consider the grief to be part of depression in case it persists.
 Depression is an ongoing problem, and if not managed early enough, it may last for months or several years.

-Individuals experience depression in various ways.
+Individuals experience this clinical depression in various ways.
 For others, it may interrupt their occupation, leading to loss of time and reduced productivity.
 Depression can negatively influence relationships and sometimes causes chronic health problems.
-Conditions that can exacerbate because of depression are obesity, diabetes, cancer, cardiovascular diseases, asthma, and arthritis.
+Conditions that can exacerbate because of clinical depression are obesity, diabetes, cancer, cardiovascular diseases, asthma, and arthritis.

 - Loss of energy or fatigue